ToolJet/ToolJet/docs/docs/Enterprise/superadmin.md

 ### Access any workspace

-If a user is a Super Admin then they can switch to any workspace created by any user in the instance from the **Workspace Switcher** dropdown in the bottom left corner of the screen.
+If a user has Super Admin privileges, they can switch to any workspace created by any user within the instance using the Workspace Switcher located in the bottom left corner of the screen.

-The dropdown will list all the workspaces including workspaces created by the Super Admin or Any User.
+The dropdown will display all workspaces, including those created by both Super Admins and any other users.

 <div style={{textAlign: 'center'}}>